fgimian/macbuild-ansible/README.md

   Store if it isn't.
 * **Python Base Setup**: Installation of essentials such as virtualenv are being performed using [pip](https://github.com/pypa/pip).

-I intend to add the following:

-* **Dot Profiles**: Configuration of .bash_profile, .gitconfig and other dot files.
 * **Application Settings**: Automating configuration of Sublime Text, MacDown, Textual and other applications which are of interest to me.
-* **OS X Defaults**: Updating of defaults for various aspects of OS X such as enabling zoom, configuring Finder and so on.

 ## Building your System ##